angular-ui/ui-grid/DEVELOPER.md

   }]);
 ```

+#####Directive Stacking
-4. The next extension point requires some knowledge of the core grid directives.
+The next extension point requires some knowledge of the core grid directives.
 Thanks to a little known feature in angular,
 you can stack your feature directives before or after one of the core grid directives.
 Simply use the same directive name
 and change the priority to a negative number (to execute after) or a positive number (to execute before)